rackerlabs/docs-core-infra-user-guide/cloud-interfaces/cli/cloudimages-cli.rst

-The *Developers Guide for the Cloud Images API* also demonstrates using cURL to interact with the API, such as at :rax-docs:`How cURL commands work <images/api/v2/ci-devguide/content/curl_stuff.html>`.
+The *Developers Guide for the Cloud Images API* also demonstrates using cURL to interact with the API, such as at :rax-dev-devguide:`How cURL commands work <cloud-images/v2/developer-guide/#document-general-api-info/how-curl-commands-work>`.